-Overall, the consultation was more extensive than is required by section 4(2) of the Linear Parks Act 2006.
+The consultation therefore was more extensive than is required by section 4(2) of the Linear Parks Act 2006.

 "I have been living in the area for the past 8 years.
 I am so sick and tired of waiting for this to happen.
 Just build it for the people of South Australia."